Economy of Northern Ireland: Output and economic growth

-In 2022, Northern Ireland had the smallest economy of any of the twelve ITL 1 regions of the United Kingdom, at £55.5 billion; however, this is partly because Northern Ireland has the smallest population and at £26,600 Northern Ireland had a greater GDP per capita than both North East England and Wales.
+In 2023, Northern Ireland had the smallest economy of any of the twelve ITL 1 regions of the United Kingdom, at £63.3 billion; this is partly because Northern Ireland has the smallest population.
+Northern Ireland's GDP per capita stood at £32,944 in 2023, exceeding that of both North East England (£28,583) and Wales (£29,316).
+Northern Ireland also experienced the largest increase in real GDP of any ITL 1 region in 2023, at 2.1%.

 Rural areas including the North West are particularly deprived.
 It suffers from the highest unemployment and highest poverty rates in Northern Ireland.

 Throughout the 1990s, the Northern Irish economy grew faster than the rest of the UK, due in part to the rapid growth of the economy of the Republic of Ireland and the so-called "peace dividend".
 An April 2007 survey found Northern Ireland's average house price to be one of the highest in the UK, behind London, the South East, and the South West.
 It also found Northern Ireland to have all of the top ten property "hot spots", with the Craigavon and Newtownards areas increasing by 55%.
 However, as of 2018, Northern Ireland house prices are the lowest on average in the UK, approximately 40% lower than before the bubble burst in 2008.